 Hopkins-Chastain Effect.

-Personally, I tend more to believe the former, or at least it is my hope that those in Hollywoodland to whom we have bestowed the ultimate power—that is to shape the dreams and ambitions of our lives and our children’s lives—care deeply enough about our world and are willing to do whatever it takes to call out these problems, even if, in this best-case scenario, it serves as an example of negative role modeling.
+Personally, I tend more to believe the former, or at least it is my hope that those in Hollywoodland to whom we have bestowed the ultimate power—that is to shape the dreams and ambitions of our lives and our children’s lives—care deeply enough about our world and are willing to do whatever it takes to call out these problems, even if, in this best-case scenario, there's a teachable moment.
+Even if it serves as an example of negative role modeling.

 That year at the Oscars, among the five nominees up for Best Actress were Olivia Colman and Penélope Cruz, both Oscar winners, multiple Academy Award winner and Hollywood icon Nicole Kidman, and Kristen Stewart.
 Tasked that year with the honor of the envelope was one of Hollywood’s all-time most venerable and globally recognized talent, Sir Anthony Hopkins.